 General Book Collection

-Monographs and single-volume treatises from the general book collection, shelved on the fifth and sixth floors of the library, may be borrowed for 30 days.
+Monographs and single-volume treatises from the general book collection, shelved on the fourth and fifth floors of the library, may be borrowed for 30 days.

 State and federal case reports and codes (including superseded code volumes), law reviews, multi-volume sets, loose-leaf publications, current casebooks, indexes, and microforms may not be borrowed.
-Materials located in the 4th Floor Stacks, 4th Floor Reading Room, Research Alcove and at the Reference Desk are also unavailable for borrowing.
+Materials located in the Research Alcove are also unavailable for borrowing.

 A book may be renewed by a patron if no holds have been placed on it.
 Patrons may view their current check-outs and renew materials online.
 Patrons may also renew items in person at the Circulation Desk.
 Renewal requests cannot be processed over the phone.
 No 24-hour use items can be renewed.